 Working with a periodontist, Dr. Scholes can review your treatment with you and show you the difference a dental implant can make.
 There are options designed to replace a single, multiple or even all of your teeth.
 We have prosthetics that can work with implants or work in tandem with implants and teeth.

-For more information on implants, and how they can benefit you, contact Dr. Scholes at Scholes Periodontics & Implants.
+For more information on implants, or to find out if you may be a candidate, contact Dr. Scholes at Scholes Periodontics & Implants.
 Our front office staff is here to assist you.
 (602) 900-1609